What Happens Next?

-After the contract is fully executed and all signatures have been obtained, the buyers will have 10 days to hire an inspector to conduct their inspections.
+After the contract is fully executed and all signatures have been obtained, the buyers will have 10 days (or days indicated on the contract) to hire an inspector to conduct their inspections.
 The Buyer pays for this.
-The buyer will most likely do a whole house, a termite and possibly a radon test.
+The buyer will most likely do a whole house, termite, or possibly a radon test, septic/sewer, or chimney.

 The inspections will take approximately 2 ½ -3 hours depending on the size of your home and the inspector.

 You will not be present during the inspections.
 It will be the buyer, the their agent and the inspector of their choice.
 This time is for them to assess the condition of the property and for the buyer to see it again.

 After inspections are complete, the buyer’s agent will submit to me a Inspection Notice.
 This document will let us know that they have completed their inspections and they will have 3 choices.

 They will ether:

 2. Cancel the contract